Last Updated: April 26, 2026

 • The average monthly number of Schedule II prescriptions issued via telemedicine must be less than 50% of the practitioner's total Schedule II prescriptions.

 • Result: You cannot run a 100% virtual practice for Schedule IIs.
-You must have a hybrid model.
+A hybrid model is required.

 Summary of Key Regulatory Conflicts

-Remote Sched II PrescribingAllowed through 2025Florida: Prohibited (unless Psych/Hospice)
+Remote Schedule II PrescribingAllowed through 2026Florida: Prohibited (unless Psych/Hospice)

 Start of CareTelehealth OKNew York: In-person eval required (May 2025 Rule)